ibm-cloud-docs/storage-scale/scale-cem.md

     Make note of the password hash that is generated (in this case, {SSHA}TVW9z6WLIBC3EXtFHFWnb2EVlK7EZQ3b) as you need it in the next step.

-8. Add the manager password and enable the manager account by creating a file named chdomain.ldif and adding these lines to it:
+8. Add the manager password and enable the manager account by creating a file that is named `chdomain.ldif` and adding these lines to it:

     ```
     # DC should be your domain